Contextual Agentic Memory is a Memo, Not True Memory: Alternative Views

 \textbf{Alternative 3: Memory, skills, and rules lie on a single compression spectrum, so the distinction is unimportant.} \citet{zhang2026experience} unify memory, skills, and rules as points on an experience compression spectrum, differing only in compression ratio.
 One might argue this undermines our $C$/$\theta$ distinction.
 We reply: the spectrum framing \emph{supports} our position.
-If different compression levels require different substrates---low-compression traces in external stores, high-compression rules in weights---then treating all three as context lookup is precisely the error we identify.
-Voyager~\citep{wang2023voyager} illustrates this: skills reside in $C$, but the composition rule combining them must come from $\theta$; as compression increases, the substrate must transition from $C$ to $\theta$.
-Remaining at $C$ for high-compression rules is the category error we identify.
+Different compression levels need not map uniquely to substrates: natural-language rules or programs can generalize perfectly while resident in context.
+Voyager~\citep{wang2023voyager} illustrates this: skills reside in $C$, but the composition rule combining them must come from $\theta$; the acquired composition remains contingent on retrieving those artifacts.
+Likewise, distilling multi-agent procedures into a single-agent skill can reduce coordination overhead, but its benefit depends on the freedom of the evaluation metric~\citep{xu2026multi}; such context-resident skills are therefore a useful bridge, not a replacement for parametric consolidation.